California's Judicial Branch Budget Process

 The case for shifting away from reliance on court fines and fees

-Over the last 20–30 years in California, many programs at state and local levels (including the state court system) receive a portion of their funding from fines, fees, and assessment surcharges.
-In order to pay for these programs, the state added to base fines a series of “add-ons” consisting of penalties, surcharges, and assessments.
-But these add-on charges make the total fine amount difficult to afford for many people and has led to billions in uncollectible delinquent debt.
-The judicial branch has advocated for a three-branch (Executive–Legislative–Judicial) solution to this funding structure and its reliance on fines and fees from court users.
+Over the last 20–30 years in California, many programs at state and local levels (including the state court system) received a portion of their funding from fines, fees, and assessment surcharges.
+To pay for these programs, the state has added to base fines a series of “add-ons” consisting of penalties, surcharges, and assessments.
+But these add-on charges make the total fine amount difficult to afford for many people and led to billions in uncollectible delinquent debt.
+The judicial branch has advocated for a three-branch (executive–legislative–judicial) solution to this funding structure and its reliance on fines and fees from court users.

 Summary of Judicial Branch Budget